manassadasivuni/dg/_posts/2020-08-14-0002-explaining-the-ibdp.md

 - Sports, exercise, and health science
 - Environmental systems and societies

 The only interesting part of this groups is Environmental systems and societies (ESS for short).
 It can be taken under the science section, but if you wanted to, you could take it under Individuals and societies as well.
-This means that it's technically a humanities as well as a scientific subject.
+This means that it's technically a humanities subject as well as a scientific subject.
 From this group, I take Physics.

 ### Mathematics
 There are two subcategories here: